House of Representatives Committees

 Committee establishment, role and history

-The standing committee is one of nine
+The standing committee on Agriculture, Resources, Fisheries and Forestry of the 43rd Parliament was one of nine

 general purpose investigatory committees

-established by the House of Representatives of the Parliament of Australia.
+established by the House of Representatives.

 Information on the establishment, role and powers of House of Representatives